huriettic/portalrenderingwithplanesandaabb/README.md

 Download the project as a zip file and add it to Unity hub then after it is opened click on the sample scene to load the project.

-The map was recreated by me from Bisqwit's 2D portal rendering tutorial map.
+I recreated Bisqwit's 2D portal rendering tutorial map into 3D.